Shaie1383/HematoVision-Advanced-Blood-Cell-Classification-Using-Transfer-Learning/README.md

 OpenAI GPT & ChatGPT for assistance in planning and documentation

-👩‍💻 Created by Team LTVIP2025TMID47286 — Shaik Sheema Firdose (Team Lead), Shaista Mulla, Srinivas, Baibare Mohammed Affan
+👩‍💻 Created by Team LTVIP2025TMID47286 — Shaista Mulla